yangco-le/Messenger-MyChatTool/README.md

 # Messenger

 A simple chat tool implemented from scratch.
-Coursework of course IS301, Computer Communication and Network, SJTU.
+Coursework of  Computer Communication and Network, SJTU.

 - [Messenger](#messenger)
   - [Getting Started](#getting-started)